Spousal Sponsorship: Sponsor Your Spouse or Common-Law Partner for Canadian Immigration

 As a sponsor, you have specific responsibilities and obligations:

-You must demonstrate that you can support your spouse or partner financially for three years after they become a permanent resident.
+Financial Responsibilities: you must demonstrate that you can support your spouse or partner financially for three years after they become a permanent resident.
 This includes providing for their basic needs like food, shelter, and clothing.

-Failing to meet sponsorship obligations can have serious consequences.
+Legal Implications: failing to meet sponsorship obligations can have serious consequences.
 These may include being required to repay any social assistance received by your spouse or partner during the sponsorship period and being barred from sponsoring others in the future.

 Costs associated with sponsoring your spouse or partner?